Your browser is not optimized for viewing this website.

 ________________________

-Stone Soup and Society of Young Inklings are both nonprofit organizations, and part of our collaborative mission is to celebrate the full, vibrant diversity of youth writers' voices and stories.
+Society of Young Inklings is a nonprofit organization.
+Part of our mission is to celebrate the full, vibrant diversity of youth writers' voices and stories.

 To apply for a scholarship, visit this link.